Skip to main content

 Duplicated

-Have you and a teammate accidentally each created tickets for an identical issue or task?
-In this case, you would mark one of the tickets as Duplicated.
+If you and a teammate accidentally each create tickets for an identical issue or task, you can mark one of the tickets as duplicated.

 Did this answer your question?